 - Customer Experience—Works to develop a better understanding of customer needs and helps translate those findings into actions.

-- Data Analytics—Helps make more efficient use of data management, analysis, and reporting capabilities.
+- Data and Analytics—Helps make more efficient use of data management, analysis, and reporting capabilities.

 - Infrastructure Optimization—Assists in optimizing data centers and reducing infrastructure costs.